 As a rule though, most wasps as adults will prefer to feed on sugary nectars, and will only bring carrion back to their young.

 Unlike wasps who will prefer to bring chewed up meats back to their young, crickets are omnivorous scavengers, meaning they eat both plants and animals.
 Generally, crickets will attack any weakened prey from the worm family to even other crickets.

 They will also eat dead insects if they are unable to scavenge for other food successfully.
 Overall, crickets seem to prefer eating fruit and seeds, but won’t hesitate to eat larger animals.

 It should be noted however, that they will only eat meat when the opportunity presents itself.
 Generally, they prefer plants and seeds, and will only scavenge opportunistically.

+There you have it all about animal that eats plants and animals.
 There are numerous omnivores in the animal kingdom, and these animals are much more likely to thrive.
 Generally, omnivores can hunt for food, but if they fail to hunt, they can have plants instead.

 Carnivores are reliant on finding meat, and can starve if they don’t manage to scavenge some food.
 Herbivores have a similar issue, and may be at more risk of starvation if there are any issues with finding the right supplies.